dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage.md

 # Usage

-#### Get started with DNB User Interface Library
+**Get started on using the DNB User Interface Library**

-The UI Lib components are isolated, ready to use components.
+The UI Lib HTML Elements are isolated, ready to use elements.
 They are self-supporting, and will use the styles they need to display.
-They don't rely on any global style-sheets such as normalize.css beside the main DNB Stylesheet.

-You can use any of the components as demonstrated in the documentation.
-Please refer to each component's demo page to see how they should be imported and what parameters/props they support.
+You can use any of the HTML Elements as demonstrated in the documentation.
+Please refer to the demo pages to see [how they should be used](/uilib/components).

 ## Installation

-To install and save the `dnb-ui-lib` in your package.json dependencies, run:
+To install and save the `dnb-ui-lib` in your **package.json** dependencies, run:
 Please note that [react](https://www.npmjs.com/package/react) and [react-dom](https://www.npmjs.com/package/react-dom) are needed as well.

 ```bash